2017 Special Olympics World Winter Games: Arrivals

 Most athletes arrived at Vienna International Airport on March 14, 2017, and were given Special Austria 2017 necklaces and gear for their stay.

-The teams from Ghana and Afghanistan were denied visas to travel to Austria to compete.
+The Austrian government denied the visas for teams from Ghana and Afghanistan, keeping them from competing.
 The grounds for denial conveyed to the Ghana team were that Austria believed that the athletes would not return to Ghana after the competition.
 Tim Shriver, chairman of the board of Special Olympics International, said: "On paper, six athletes of more than 2,500 did not attend the 2017 World Games.
 But for those six, it is a nightmare."

 Opening ceremony

 The opening ceremony was on March 18, 2017.
 The games were officially opened by Alexander Van der Bellen.
 Jason Mraz and Grace VanderWaal, with a choir of children from Schladming and Special Olympics global messengers, performed "I Won't Give Up."
 Helene Fischer performed "Fighter".